mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
 Not all browsers recognize the hyphen as a possible line-breaking spot.
-Thus we have to handle this.
+Thus, we have to handle this.
 There are three possible values:

 **"auto":** leave the hyphen as it is and hyphenate the parts: `com|pu|ter-aid|ed`